Sapa, Sampans & Saigon - 14 Days

 Overnight: Sapa | Breakfast, Lunch

 Sapa - Tribal Villages.
-This morning we head to the Lao Chai Vilage and begin a walk to Ta Van village - home to the Dzay tribe for a rest and a picnic lunch.
-After lunch we continue our walk through a bamboo forest to Giang Ta Chai.
+Today we meet the ethnic hill tribes of northern Vietnam with a visit to the Black Hmong minority village and Dzay hill tribe.
+After our picnic lunch we continue our walk through a bamboo forest to Giang Ta Chai.
 This is a village of the Red Dao tribe, who dress in beautiful embroidered trousers topped with bright red turbans and chunky silver jewellery.
 Before we head back to Sapa we visit another beautiful waterfall for a refreshing end to the day.

 Overnight: Sapa | Breakfast, Lunch

 Sapa - Hanoi.
-Today is spent at leisure in Sapa.
+This morning we enjoy a trek through the scenic Ma Tra Valley, with views of verdant terraced rice paddies on steep hillsides, to the Ta Phin Village of the Red Dao group.
+Returning to Sapa spend the afternoon at your leisure.
 Why not take a walk up to the Sapa radio tower where you can get spectacular views of the surrounding rice paddies, terraces and the valley.
 Sapa also has a local market where you can buy souvenirs and try your hand at haggling.
 This evening we climb aboard our train back to Hanoi.

 Overnight: Sleeper Train | Breakfast